If you’ve ever wanted to get in on the proverbial ground floor of an industry, now might just be the time to do that with drones.

 While the traditional business model would use helicopters or other aircraft, a drone can do the same job with lower expenses.
 Plus, drones fly slower and lower than many other types of aircraft, which can sometimes allow drones to pick up more detail than larger aircraft.

 2. News gathering

 Drones can go places that might be too risky for even the most intrepid reporter, and send back live video of the action.
-While it might not be realistic to send one into a tornado and expect to see it again, they could get views of fires, traffic accidents or riots to name just a few things.
+They could get views of fires, traffic accidents or riots, to name just a few things.

-Starting your own news site might be more than you want to take on, but you can start by reaching out to local newspapers or TV stations that might consider hiring you and your drone on a contract basis, or buy images on a one-off basis.
+Starting your own news site might be more than you want to take on.
+But you can start by reaching out to local newspapers or TV stations that might consider hiring you and your drone on a contractual basis, or buy images on a one-off basis.

-There are miles and miles of pipelines and electrical transmission wires crisscrossing the country that need to be inspected regularly.
-Once again a drone can, in some cases, do the job more cheaply than a helicopter or people on foot.
+There are miles and miles of pipelines and electrical lines crisscrossing the U.S. that need to be inspected regularly.
+Once again, a drone can, in some cases, do the job more cheaply than a helicopter or people on foot.